briansworth/dev/_posts/2019-2-17-Dsc-Install-AD-Forest.md

 </p>

 Installing a new AD Forest does require specifying credentials.
-You should always ensure your credentials are encrypted for DSC configurations.
+You should always ensure your credentials are encrypted for Dsc configurations.
 See my previous [post](http://codeandkeep.com/Dsc-Encrypting-Credentials/) for instructions on how to do so.
 I will be using a self-signed certificate for encryption in this example.

-### DSC Configuration
+### Dsc Configuration
 ----

 ```powershell